The Marcon Alliance or Marcon Empire was the largest multi-world power during the Dynastic Period of the Mage Wars.

 In modern publications, both terms are considered accurate.

-The Marcons began as an ethnorelgious group on the Greater Continent.
+The Marcons began as an ethnoreligious group on the Greater Continent.
 While Marconian tradition holds that their lineage began on the Summer Lowlands, the true 'heart' of Marconian ideology sprang up in the interior.
 True Marconians were indeed very small in number, but several distinct cultures shared a few similarities: they practiced slavery, degraded women, and believed that being the strongest gave them divine right.
 Marconian religion, or at least the early precepts of it, preceded the formation of the first empire.

 The Narano are often held up as an example of proto-Marconians; however, if Emilie Sachen is to be believed, most of the evidence is historical revision by the later Marcons.
-Chester Rumbarahl, whose later incarnations became some of the Marcons' most powerful leaders, was born from the Narano.
+Chester Rumbarahl, whose later incarnations became some of the Marcons' most powerful leaders, was a Narano.
 As he introduced the concept of reincarnation to the Marcon Alliance, he would eventually be revered as one of their gods.

 The Marcon Alliance as a multi-world empire began at Pem Farheuill, in B.G.A.
 2507, during the Intermediate Priod of the Mage Wars.
 By the middle of the Dynastic Period they were a major power, and by the end they were by far the strongest.
 Marconian history refers often to the Twelve Sanctions, which formed the beginning of their empire.